Matthew-Hsu/PiPass/README.md

 Now you will need to enter the worksheet you want to use.
 "PiPass DB Worksheet" controls which worksheet to use.
 The default value of 1 selects the very first worksheet and the value of 2 selects the second worksheet.
 For example, setting PiPass DB Worksheet to the value of 2 would use the "nintendo_zones" worksheet in the templated spreadsheet that you just copied.

+<b>Hostapd Security</b>

+This feature can be enabled or disabled through the PiPass Dashboard.
+Enabling security will make PiPass use the 3DS MAC addresses that are inputted in '3DS Authentication'.
+Disabling security will allow anyone access to your network.
+When disabling security, discretion is advised.

 <b>3DS Authentication</b>

 The authenticated list of 3DS systems that are allowed to connect to PiPass.
 Enter the 3DS MAC addresses on a separate line and in the format of XX:XX:XX:XX:XX:XX.
 This option can be found through the dashboard.